AN INTRODUCTION TO CRIMINOLOGY

 The interactionist view of crime traces its antecedents to the symbolic interaction school of sociology, first popularized by pioneering sociologists George Herbert Mead, Charles Horton Cooley, and W. I. Thomas.
 They created a school of thought that explains social behavior in terms of how people interact with each other via symbols.

 How people communicate and interact with each other depends on how they interpret factors such as language, actions, and physical status.
 A person might interpret someone approaching with a raised fist as a threat or a victory sign depending on the context.
-Sometimes the meaning of symbols changes: having a visible tattoo once symbolized rebellion, now its normative and stylish.
+Sometimes the meaning of symbols changes: having a visible tattoo once symbolized rebellion, now it‘s normative and stylish.

 According to this perspective, there is no objective reality.
 People, institutions, and events are viewed subjectively and labeled either good or evil according to the interpretation of the evaluator.
 Take for instance how people react to the book and film Fifty Shades of Grey.
 Some readers/viewers consider it to be obscene, degrading, and distasteful while others view the same book and film as inoffensive, romantic, and provocative.